 We strive to be a full-service, equitable aid office.
 If you feel that we failed to meet that goal, we want to know.
+Often a student's concern turns out to be a simple misunderstanding or perhaps stems from displeasure with a federal or state rule or regulation over which we have no control.
 For any problems, the proper procedures for resolution are as follows: